2025 Solar Incentives Guide for Sahuarita, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+When thinking about solar incentives, you likely think of federal incentives first.
+An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-Your local Sahuarita solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Sahuarita solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives